 Trailhead Elevation: 8,150 feet (2,450 meters)

 Clouds Rest Elevation: 9,926 feet (3,025 meters)

 Elevation Gain: 1,775 feet (540 meters)

-While moderately difficult, the Cloud’s Rest Trail is a great alternative to those who want Half Dome views but not the punishing 17-mile trek that goes with getting to that summit.
+While difficult, the Cloud’s Rest Trail is a great alternative to those who want Half Dome views but not the punishing 17-mile trek that goes with getting to that summit, and one of our top five challenging hikes in Yosemite.
 Not to mention having to enter a lottery for permits several months in advance.
 Cloud’s Rest is located just above Half Dome and displays the same panoramic view of Tenaya Lake, Half Dome, Mt.
 Hoffman, Sentinel Dome, North Dome, and bits of Cathedral Rocks and El Capitan, and Merced Lake.
 The hike is topped off with a harrowing finish on a narrow ridgeline with sweeping valley views.